CSC3170-2022Fall/project-team-1/README.md

 ### Function Points

+- A cousumer can log in to configure and release a package
 - Register the package information that is released by some consumer
 - Allow the consumer to appoint some plant for some package manually
 - The assignment and the start-time of some operation with some machine could be further set under the constraint of plant appointment